Reactions pour in after former President Biden's prostate cancer diagnosis

 Senate Minority Leader Chuck Schumer wrote that he was "praying for President Biden and the entire Biden family."

-Democratic Sen. Lisa Blunt Rochester of Delaware, Biden's home state where he served as a senator from 1973-2009, said she was "deeply saddened to hear of President Biden's diagnosis and am wishing him a fast and full recovery."
+Democratic Sen. Lisa Blunt Rochester of Delaware, Biden's home state where he served as a senator from 1973 to 2009, said she was "deeply saddened to hear of President Biden's diagnosis and am wishing him a fast and full recovery."

 "My family, as well as so many others, knows all too well what it is like to receive news like this.
 So, to Jill and the entire Biden family, the Blunt family sends you our continued love and support," she said.
 "The Joe Biden I know, Delaware knows, and our country knows, is a strong fighter.
 And I am hopeful he will fight this diagnosis just as he fought for Americans time and time again.